-5.2.3 Body Recovery
+5.2.5 Human Remains Recovery

-New Zealand Police have the legal responsibility for all body recovery activities in New Zealand in accordance with the Coroners Act 2006.
+New Zealand Police have the legal responsibility for all human remains recovery activities in New Zealand14 in accordance with the Coroners Act 2006.

-During a Category I SAROP New Zealand Police is the Coordinating Authority and will handle body recovery as part of the SAROP.
+During a Category I SAROP New Zealand Police is the Coordinating Authority and will handle human remains recovery as part of the SAROP.

-During a Category II SAROP the Rescue Coordination Centre New Zealand is the Coordinating Authority and will manage all SAROP activity but, where practicable, will defer all matters relating to any subsequent body recovery activity to New Zealand Police.
+During a Category II SAROP the Rescue Coordination Centre New Zealand is the Coordinating Authority and will manage all SAROP activity but, where practicable, will defer all matters relating to any subsequent human remains recovery activity to New Zealand Police.